MatAtBread/nodent/README.md

 "async"
 -------
 A nodent cover "async" provides a place to collect useful asynchronous functions with Nodent signatures.
 Initially, the only supported function is map(), which works like an aynchronous, parallel object/array mapper, similar to Array.map().
+The map function takes three parameters: the entity to iterate over, optionally an object in which to place the results, and the async-function to call on each iteration.
+The function completes when all the aync-iteration function calls have completed (via a return or exception).
+The order of execution of each async-function is not guarenteed.
+When complete, the async-return is a complementary object or array containing the mapped values as return asynchronously.
+If present, the return values are placed into the optional second parameter.
+If omitted, a new object or array is created to hold the results.
+The initial argument (the entity to iterate over) can be either:
+* An Object - each field is passed to the async-iterator function
+* An array of Objects, Strings or Numbers - each element is passed to the async-iterator function
+* A single Number - the async-function is invoked with the integer values 0 to Number-1
+* An array of async-functions - each function in the array is invoked asynchronously.
+In this case the third parameter should be omitted.

 Example: mapping an object